 B. Stormwater Drainage System.
 Applicants shall design and install drainage facilities within land divisions and shall connect the development's drainage system to the appropriate downstream storm drainage system as a minimum requirement for providing services to the applicant's development.
 The applicant shall obtain county or state approval when appropriate.
 All applicants shall execute a binding agreement to not remonstrate against the formation of a local improvement district for stormwater drainage improvements that benefit the applicant's property.
 Applicants are responsible for extending the appropriate storm drainage system to the development site and for providing for the connection of upgradient properties to that system.
 The applicant shall design the drainage facilities in accordance with city drainage master plan requirements, Chapter 13.12 and the Public Works Stormwater and Grading Design Standards.
-Finding: Complies with Condition.
-Refer to Section 16.08.030.
+Finding: Refer to Section 16.08.030.
 B.3 of this report.
-The developer shall execute the City's standard non-remonstrance agreement for future public improvements benefitting the properties.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 C. Sanitary Sewer System.
 The applicant shall design and install a sanitary sewer system to serve all lots or parcels within a land division in accordance with the city's sanitary sewer design standards, and shall connect those lots or parcels to the city's sanitary sewer system, except where connection is required to the county sanitary sewer system as approved by the county.
 All applicants shall execute a binding agreement to not remonstrate against the formation of a local improvement district for sanitary sewer improvements that benefit the applicant's property.
 Applicants are responsible for extending the city's sanitary sewer system to the development site and through the applicant's property to allow for the future connection of neighboring undeveloped properties that are suitably zoned for future development.
 The applicant shall obtain all required permits and approvals from all affected jurisdictions prior to final approval and prior to commencement of construction.
 Design shall be approved by the city engineer before construction begins.
 Finding: Refer to section 16.08.030.B.2 of this report.